asteca/IMF/README.md

 analysis, selected as described in plot **A**.
 The rest (red stars) are ignored.

-The user can also restrict the analysis to a magnitude and/or mass range using the parameters:
+The user can also restrict the analysis to a magnitude range using the parameters:

-    mag_min        = 0
+    mag_min        = 4
     mag_max        = 25
-    mass_min       = 1.
-    mass_max       = 100

-It is recommended to use a `mass_min` value of 1, since below this mass value the IMF will most likely be a poor fit.

 **D**.
-Bootstrap distribution for the fitted slope (alpha parameter in the IMF)
+Histogram of all single systems' masses and of the selected single systems' masses.

 **E**.
-The dashed black line shows the maximum likelihood fit (as described in *Khalaj & Baumgardt 2013*) on the selected set of stars shown in plot **C** as red stars.
-The remaining colored dashed lines are the slopes of several theoretical IMFs, for comparison.
+The dashed black line shows the maximum likelihood fit (as described in *Khalaj & Baumgardt 2013*) on the selected set of stars shown in plot **C** as black points.
+The Salpeter (1955) slope is also shown, for comparison.

-The colored crosses show the slope values that one would obtain applying the simpler histogram fit on the selected set of stars, for three different number of bins used (5, 10, 25), where `LSF` stands for *Least Squares Fit*.
+The colored crosses show the slope values that one would obtain applying the simpler histogram fit on the selected set of stars, for three different number of bins used, where `LSF` stands for *Least Squares Fit*.

 The gray shaded region below `m=1` shows the region where most of the theoretical IMFs split their functions.
 The brown dotted line is the KDE of all the observed stars, for comparison.

-**F**.
-The black point to the left of the plot is the same slope value shown in plot **E** for the likelihood analysis performed on the selected mass range.
-The rest of the colored crosses are the slopes obtained with the same analysis, but using different mass ranges (shown in the legend)

-**G**.
-This is the same likelihood analysis performed for our data in plot **E**, but applied instead to synthetic data sampled for the theoretical IMFs listed.
-All the IMFs are sampled in the same mass range as the observed data, such that the total mass is the same.
-The idea is to see what does the likelihood method return for data sampled from theoretical IMFs in this mass range.

-The crosses represent the simple histogram fit for each theoretical data sample, using 25 bins.